 Clothes made of wood?
 It’s definitely a growing trend.
 There are great potential and a bright future for textile materials.
-We have invested heavily to develop our dissolving pulp.
 Today, we have two different types of dissolving pulp with properties to meet a wide variety of requirements.
 The dissolving pulp can also be used in the manufacture of cellophane, sponge cloths, hygiene articles, etc. We manufacture our dissolving pulp from birch, aspen and beech from our own forests, so we can guarantee high quality and consistency every time.
+At full capacity we will produce 200,000 tons of hardwood dissolving pulp.

 Our product family